 All four parties have not sweated and bled and spent their countries’ resources so that at the end of the day a foreign coalition will have a checkmate position on the Syrian-Iraqi border, which could be used to block the creation of a counter-terrorism and regional defense force that could maneuver along interior lines.
 It would also provide defense in depth, especially for the Euphrates river water and the various oil resources critical to both countries’ economies, including those not discovered yet.

 With this current news, think back to the recent unconfirmed reports we had about Russian Special Forces being deployed to “assist” in securing the border area under Syrian control.
 Do you think this report makes the odds of that being true much higher now?
 We will be updating this, as we get more details from our people on the ground in the region… Jim W. Dean ]

 This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 – First published … May 23, 2017 –

 The Iraqi government has officially confirmed a cooperation with Syria, Iran and Russia to secure the Syrian-Iraqi border.
 According to the Iraqi Interior Ministry, there is a cooperation between the four countries on this issue.

 The Iraqi media also reported referring Iraqi officials that Iraq and its allies will not allow establishing of any “buffer zone” between two countries.

-Posted by Jim W. Dean, Managing Editor on May 23, 2017, With 7509 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on May 23, 2017, With 7796 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.